 The sensation of ‘giving way’ is an indication that you might have an Anterior Cruciate Ligament Tear or ACL injury tear, while the ‘locking’ sensation is an indication of a possible meniscus tear.
 Having a sense of the knee ‘giving way’ or ‘locking’ is a fairly common complaint by athletes who have twisted their knees in sports like basketball, netball, soccer or badminton.

 The ACL is a fairly strong ligament found between the knee-joint.
 Its main role is to limit the forward movement (anterior translation) of the leg bone (tibia) on the thigh bone (femur).

-Unfortunately, the ACL is very rarely the only ligament involved in this kind of injury.
-It is normally accompanied with a slight tear in the Medial Collateral Ligament (MCL) and either a medial or lateral meniscus (cartilage) tear.
+Unfortunately, the ACL very rarely the only ligament involved in this kind of injury.
+It is normally accompanied by a slight tear in the Medial Collateral Ligament (MCL) and either a medial or lateral meniscus (cartilage) tear.
 These three tears are commonly known as the ‘Unhappy Triad’ or ‘Terrible Triad’.

 The meniscus, which is the crescent-shaped cartilage between the knee, acts as a cushion to absorb the impact between the leg and thigh bone.
-The meniscus is better at the handling stress from an up and down motion.
+The meniscus is better at handling stress from an up and down motion.
 It doesn’t do as well under a twisting motion especially when compressed.
 This motion can cause a tear in the meniscus.
 The knee feels ‘locked’ when the torn part of the meniscus blocks the movement of the knee.